EigenFlowIO/PaperStack/README.md

   - Additional fields of study
   - Key points or arguments the user wants included
   - User prompted hypotheses, methodology, data, and results
-  - Preferred philosophical frameworks or schools of thought
   - Specific philosophers or works to reference
   - Writing style preference (academic, accessible, narrative)
 - **Include tools for quality analysis, such as:**